-- Failure to follow HIPAA Guidelines (Health Insurance Portability and Accountability Act) by maintaining the confidentiality of patient information and records. - An act of dishonesty involving clinical work. - · Falsification of credentials. - Inappropriate use of electronic devices such as, but not limited to photographing, recording, or transmission of patient information or photographs.
+- Failure to followHealth Insurance Portability and Accountability Act (HIPAA) Guidelines by maintaining the confidentiality of patient information and records. - An act of dishonesty involving clinical work. - Falsification of credentials. - Inappropriate use of electronic devices such as, but not limited to photographing, recording, or transmission of patient information or photographs.